Singing Sisters

 |

-An 87-year-old grandmother, Melita Norwood, is exposed as a former Soviet spy.
+On 11th November an 87-year-old grandmother, Melita Norwood, is exposed as a former Soviet spy.
+On 29th December Solicitor-General Lord Williams of Mostyn announces that she will not be prosecuted.

 East Timor is beset by violence following elections on 4th September, in which 78.5% vote for independence from Indonesia.
 United Nations troops arrive on 20th September to help keep the peace.